 Lil Wayne was no older than 16 when he shot the cover for Tha Block Is Hot, his solo debut on Cash Money Records.
-For many of us who got into Wayne in our teenage years, the introduction to his music was likely through Tha Carter albums, but by the time the first Carter dropped he had already released three solo albums, and three collaborative albums as a member of the Hot Boys.
-The early years of Lil Wayne are rarely acknowledged, he was just a grasshopper still in development, a piece of coal not yet a diamond, a hungry rapper not yet a conquering martian.
+For many of us who got into Wayne during our teenage years, Tha Carter albums served as our introduction.
+Still, by the time the first Carter dropped, Wayne had already released three solo albums, and three collaborative albums as a member of the Hot Boys.
+We rave about Wayne’s growth and maturation.
+However, we rarely acknowledge the early years of Lil Wayne, when he was just a grasshopper still in development, a piece of coal not yet a diamond, a hungry rapper not yet a conquering martian.

-In a recent interview with The Fader, former Cash Money producer Mannie Fresh shed much-needed light on when he was first introduced to Lil Wayne—a 12-year-old prodigy in the making.
-Mannie remembers when Wayne’s stepfather Rabbit brought him through as a kid with the desire to rap, but he could only participate if he kept his grades up.
-Taking Wayne to Mannie wasn’t meant to be the beginning of a career, but an incentive to keep up his grades, no different than parents who promise toys and video games for As and Bs.
+In an interview with The FADER, former Cash Money producer Mannie Fresh recalled his introduction to Lil Wayne—a then 12-year-old prodigy in the making.
+Mannie remembers when Wayne’s stepfather Rabbit brought him through the studio as a kid.
+He had the desire to rap, but he could only participate if he kept his grades up.
+Wayne meeting Mannie wasn’t the beginning of his career in music, but an incentive to keep up his grades—no different than parents who promise toys and video games for As and Bs.

+Lil Wayne, according to Mannie Fresh, was a child searching for an outlet for expression.
+When he first started rapping, his parents had but one rule: he couldn’t use profanity—no curse words.
 These kids came from rough neighborhoods, there was no shield blocking them from what was happening outside their front doors, so they used the language of men and the words of sailors.
-Cursing didn’t hinder Wayne, Mannie went on to say his passion for rhyming motivated the others to become better rappers.
+Not cursing didn’t hinder Wayne; Mannie went on to say his passion for rhyming motivated the others to become better rappers.
 He taught them about rhyme schemes and structure, wrote hooks, and was the pace-setter for records.
-Even back in his younger days, the junior Carter had the drive to be the best, a constant hunger to be better, and it showed within his work ethic.
+Even back in his younger days, the junior Carter had the drive to be the best—a pang of constant hunger to be better—and it showed within his work ethic.

 Wayne was able to keep up because there was nothing he wanted more, a child in the wilderness who didn’t cower from the lion’s roar.

-What I found most interesting about the interview is what Mannie had to say about the 12-year-old kid genius becoming a 17-year-old adolescent rap star—confident, constantly getting better at rhyming, but his surroundings were getting worse.
-Around the time the label was preparing Wayne’s debut album, the songs he wrote reflected reality in Hollygrove.
-The block being hot wasn’t just an album title, it was the scorching reailty—drugs, guns, cops.
-If you listen to his self-titled single, Wayne once used rap as an outlet to document the world he lived in.
+Incredibly, a 12-year-old genius eventually became a 17-year-old adolescent rap star—confident, continually getting better at rhyming, all while his surroundings were getting worse.
+Around the time Cash Money Records was preparing Wayne’s debut album, the songs he wrote reflected reality in Hollygrove, his neighborhood in New Orleans.
+The block being hot wasn’t just an album title; it was the scorching reality.
+Listen to his self-titled single.
+Wayne was using rap to document his world.

-At the time, Mannie witnessed his underage drinking and was surprised how no adults were supervising the young rapper.
-This wasn’t pleasure drinking, but a bottle meant to ease the stress, bandage the hurt—an escape from reality.
-Wayne had lost his beloved stepfather, was learning a hard lesson about the merciless street life, and the heavy hand of growing up pushed him from adolescence to adulthood, a hand that had been at his back for most of his life.
-It’s a reminder that Wayne didn’t have much of a childhood, and even as a child rap star his life wasn’t all glitter and gloss—rap money didn’t stop Hollygrove from slowly swallowing him whole.
+Mannie was a witness to Wayne’s underage drinking, and he was surprised how no adults were supervising the young rapper.
+This behavior wasn’t pleasure drinking, but a bottle meant to ease the stress, bandage the hurt—an escape from reality.
+Wayne had lost his beloved stepfather, was learning a hard lesson about the merciless street life, and the heavy hand of growing up pushed him from adolescence to adulthood—a hand that had been at his back for most of his life.
+Wayne didn’t have much of a childhood, and even as a child rap star, his life wasn’t all glitter and gloss—rap money didn’t stop Hollygrove from swallowing him whole.

-“Fuck The World” is an autobiographical song that captured a young Weezy in that moment—dealing with the murder of his father, the breadwinner and bill payer, drinking liquor like it was water, carrying guns while on probation, fathering his first child while learning what it means to be a man, and making just enough money where many hands began reaching for his pockets.
-Coming from a voice that had yet to fully reach puberty, Wayne had a lot to be mad about.
+Fuck.
+The word is only four letters, but when Wayne rapped it into the microphone, it carried tremendous power.
+“Fuck The World” is an autobiographical song that captures a young Weezy at the moment—dealing with the murder of his father, the breadwinner and bill payer; drinking liquor like it was water; carrying guns while on probation; fathering his first child while learning what it means to be a man; making just enough money where many hands began reaching for his pockets.
+From a voice that had yet to reach puberty fully, Wayne had a reason to be mad.

-“Fuck The World” perfectly captures the album's cover, and gives a glimpse into the hardships faced by a Lil Wayne when he was truly little, both in the world and in rap.
-Wayne’s first curse reminds me of the Lupe lyric, “Omitting the word ‘Bitch,’ cursing I wouldn’t say it, Me and dog couldn't relate, till a bitch I dated."
-It gives context to profanity, words used when life presents an experience that can only be defined by obscene language.
+“Fuck The World” perfectly captures the sentiment of Wayne’s Tha Block Is Hot album cover and provides us with a glimpse into the hardships he faced.
+Wayne’s first curse on wax reminds me of the Lupe lyric, “Omitting the word ‘Bitch,’ cursing I wouldn’t say it, Me and dog couldn't relate, till a bitch I dated.”
+The line gives context to profanity, words used when life presents an experience that can only be defined by obscene language.

-Wayne was the child star that didn’t have a chance to be much of a child.
-He shot himself at an age most kids were holding water guns, he joined a rap group at an age where most were joining school clubs and dealt with being the man of his house when most were still enjoying the benefits of being boys.
-A father without a father figure, a child on child support, making sure his mother was paid as if she wrote his raps, and we haven’t even touched the collapse of the Hot Boys and him transitioning into the role of Cash Money’s flagship artist.
-I imagine his shoulders must have been tired bearing all this weight, and somehow he didn’t buckle under the pressure.
+Wayne was a child star who didn’t have a chance to be much of a child.
+He shot himself at an age most kids were holding water guns; he joined a rap group at an age where most were joining school clubs and dealt with being the man of his house when most were still enjoying the benefits of being boys.
+Wayne was a father without a father figure, a child on child support, and a breadwinner who took care of his mother as if she wrote his raps— and we haven’t even touched the collapse of the Hot Boys and his transition into the role of Cash Money’s flagship artist.
+I imagine Wayne’s shoulders must have been tired bearing all this weight.
+Yet, somehow, he didn’t buckle under the pressure.

-Lil Wayne has had one hell of a career and has lived one hell of a life, and I hope that in his coming years the boy who stood on the block of fire will find peace somewhere in the very world that encouraged his first curse word.
+Lil Wayne has enjoyed one hell of a career and has lived one hell of a life, and I hope that in his coming years, the boy who stood on the block of fire will find peace somewhere in the real world that encouraged his first curse word.